-Each transaction entered into with the other Aurum Funds and the Investee Fund were carried out at the Net Asset Value per Share at the applicable time of the transaction, as reported by the Administrator.
+Each transaction entered into with the Investee Fund was carried out at the Net Asset Value per Share at the applicable time of the transaction, as reported by the Administrator.

 During the year, the Company received services from related and connected parties over and above the principal services identified separately in the financial statements.
 Expenses incurred are included within 'Other operating expenses' on the Statement of Comprehensive Income while amounts outstanding are included within 'Other payables' on the Statement of Financial Position: